 It was time for Lee to see a spine specialist.
-A trusted friend recommended she make an appointment with Simcha Weller, MD, at Tufts Medical Center in Boston.
+A trusted friend recommended she make an appointment at Tufts Medical Center in Boston.

-Dr. Weller, a spine specialist and neurosurgeon in the Spine Center at Tufts MC, thoroughly evaluated Lee.
-After examining her and studying the images of her spine, including X-rays and magnetic resonance imaging (MRIs) scans, Dr. Weller concluded that Lee had lumbar spinal stenosis and spondylolisthesis.
+A spine specialist and neurosurgeon in the Spine Center at Tufts MC thoroughly evaluated Lee.
+After examining her and studying the images of her spine, including X-rays and magnetic resonance imaging (MRIs) scans, Doctors concluded that Lee had lumbar spinal stenosis and spondylolisthesis.
 Spinal stenosis is a common degenerative condition in older adults and often occurs with spondylolisthesis, a condition in which there is slippage between the spinal vertebrae.

-“Lee had already tried physical therapy and the other standard non-operative treatments that are recommended for patients, yet her symptoms of spinal stenosis still progressed to the point where she was in great discomfort,” said Dr. Weller.
-“She hadn’t responded to anything we routinely try to effectively control the pain that spinal stenosis causes.”
+“Lee had already tried physical therapy and the other standard non-operative treatments that are recommended for patients, yet her symptoms of spinal stenosis still progressed to the point where she was in great discomfort,” said her care team “She hadn’t responded to anything we routinely try to effectively control the pain that spinal stenosis causes.”

-At this point, because the other options had not helped, Dr. Weller suggested that Lee undergo minimally invasive spinal decompression and fusion surgery.
+At this point, because the other options had not helped, the team suggested that Lee undergo minimally invasive spinal decompression and fusion surgery.
 He explained the procedure and recovery to Lee and her children.

-First, Dr. Weller would remove bone and soft tissue from around the delicate nerves located inside her spinal canal in order to relieve nerve compression causing her leg pain.
+First, doctors would remove bone and soft tissue from around the delicate nerves located inside her spinal canal in order to relieve nerve compression causing her leg pain.
 In order to restore stability to Lee’s spine, he would then insert a metallic device that works like an internal brace to keep the bones in her back in the correct position.
 This would help eliminate the pain when she moved.
-Dr. Weller was confident he could help Lee.

-Lee said that after surgery, while still in the recovery room, Dr. Weller and his Tufts MC team came in to check on her, explain how the surgery went and what to expect next.
+Lee said that after surgery, while still in the recovery room, the Tufts MC team came in to check on her, explain how the surgery went and what to expect next.
 They kept her informed and made her feel comfortable.